 He was educated at University College School, LSE, and at City University London.
 His mother, Mirjam Finkelstein, was a Holocaust survivor of the Bergen-Belsen concentration camp and daughter of Dr Alfred Wiener, the Jewish activist and founder of the Wiener Library.

 Please note that admission to this event is by invitation only.
-To find out more about this year's anniversary lecture, please contact Deborah West, Executive Assistant to the Principal, at email@example.com, or call 01784 497785.
+To find out more about this year's anniversary lecture, please contact Deborah West, Executive Assistant to the Principal, at firstname.lastname@example.org, or call 01784 497785.
+The evening will start with a drinks reception at 6pm and the main lecture will begin at 6.40pm.